lepoco/wpfui/README.md

 ```XML
 <FontFamily x:Key="SegoeFluentIcons">pack://application:,,,/;component/Fonts/#Segoe Fluent Icons</FontFamily>
 ```

+## Compilation
+Use Visual Studio 2022 and invoke the .sln.

+Visual Studio
+**WPF UI** is an Open Source project.
+You are entitled to download and use the freely available Visual Studio Community Edition to build, run or develop for WPF UI.
+As per the Visual Studio Community Edition license, this applies regardless of whether you are an individual or a corporate user.

 ## License
 WPF UI is free and open source software licensed under **Mozilla Public License 2.0**.
 You can use it in private and commercial projects.